kumpmati/superactions-docs/guide/what-is-superactions.md

 ## Shout-outs

-The behaviour is inspired by [React's Server Actions](https://react.dev/reference/rsc/server-actions), and the implementation (and name) takes inspiration from how [SvelteKit Superforms](https://superforms.rocks) shares state between the server and the client.
+The behaviour is inspired by [React's Server Actions](https://react.dev/reference/rsc/server-actions), and the implementation (and name) takes inspiration from how [Superforms](https://superforms.rocks) shares state between the server and the client.